gocardless/stolon-pgbouncer/README.md

 ### Node Roles

-In a stolon-pgbouncer cluster, you will typically run two types of node: the Postgres nodes where we run the keeper/Postgres/PgBouncer, and the proxy nodes that run a supervised PgBouncer that provides connectivity to our cluster (this is what applications will connect via).
+In a stolon-pgbouncer cluster, you will typically run two types of nodes: the Postgres nodes where we run the keeper/Postgres/PgBouncer, and the proxy nodes that run a supervised PgBouncer that provides connectivity to our cluster (this is what applications will connect via).